 - Karen Blixen Museum (Nairobi): The former home of the renowned Danish author.

-- The Giraffe Centre (Nairobi): A conservation center for Rothschild’s giraffes.
+- Giraffe Centre – Nairobi: A conservation center for Rothschild’s giraffes.

 - East African Rift Valley: A prominent geological feature offering dramatic landscapes.